dancinnamon-okta/node-lambda-oauth2-jwt-authorizer/README.md

 The authorizer uses Okta's [JWT Verifier library](https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier) to retrieve keys (jwks) from your Okta tenant and verify tokens.

+## A note about this fork

+This fork leverages the [Serverless Framwork](https://www.serverless.com/) to assist with the deployment of the lambda function, as well as the API gateway.
+In the API gateway, there are a few modifications I'm making on the HTTP requests as examples.

 ## Prerequisites

 There are three main components to this setup: